dortania/Anti-Hackintosh-Buyers-Guide/Storage.md

 **SSD/Storage Options that are NOT supported:**

 * Any eMMC based storage (commonly found in netbooks, some tablets and low end computer models.)
-* Samsung PM981 (commonly found in OEM systems like laptops)
+* Samsung PM981 and PM991(commonly found in OEM systems like laptops)
    * Even if PM981 has been fixed with [NVMeFix](https://github.com/acidanthera/NVMeFix/releases) ver.
 1.0.2 there is still plenty of kernel panics issues
 * Micron 2200S
    * Many users have report boot issues with this drive